By Eric Vandenbroeck and

 area.
 The local warlord put down the uprising, but the uprising demonstrated

-the labor unions under the leadership of Zhou Enlai established a town council
+Shanghai, the labor unions under the leadership of Zhou Enlai established a

-that pre-empted the creation of a local government by the Guomindang.
-A final
+town council that pre-empted the creation of a local government by the

-incident led to the fear that the Communists within the Nationalist Army
+Guomindang.
+A final incident led to the fear that the Communists within the

-entered Nanjing.
-Chiang believed the incident was Communist-inspired to provoke
+troops when they entered Nanjing.
+Chiang believed the incident was

 The Communists were